cse112-sp24-group12/cse112-sp24-group12/design/architecture/ci/PIPELINE.md

 ### JSDocs
 We are using JSDocs to structure our block-level comments, and automatically generate external documentation.

+### Minification
+We are using SWC for JS minification.
+This is housed in the `npm run build` step, which creates a `/dist` directory that we then deploy through Netlify.
+This step also strips off files that we do not want or need to expose to the client.

 ## Other
 ### Code Climate